 Common Statement

-Following the signing, the Common Statement is then formally presented by the Interfaith Network to the Mayor and the City of Greater Dandenong community.
+Following the annual signing, the Common Statement is then formally presented by the Interfaith Network to the Mayor and the City of Greater Dandenong community.

 Given the symbolic significance and expressed commitment of the Common Statement, the signed Common Statement is also presented by the Faith Leaders of the Interfaith Network to the Mayor at the annual Mayor election.